 The EECO represents the most recent episode of sustained global warmth.
-For nearly 2 m.y. of the early Eocene, global climate was warm and ice free.
-Paleontologic and isotopic proxies indicate that the high-latitude seas and bottom waters of the mid- and upper ocean were as much as 8°C warmer than at present (Fig. F5) (Miller et al., 1987; Shack-leton and Boersma, 1981; Stott et al., 1990; Zachos et al., 1994).
-The biogeographic ranges of subtropical to temperate terrestrial fauna and flora extended well into polar latitudes (Axelrod, 1984; Estes and Hutchison, 1980; Wolfe, 1980), and polar ice sheets were small or non-existent.
+For nearly 2 m.y. of the early Eocene, the global climate was warm and ice free.
+Paleontologic and isotopic proxies indicate that the high-latitude seas and bottom waters were as much as 8°C warmer than at present (Fig. F5) (Miller et al., 1987; Shackleton and Boersma, 1981; Zachos et al., 1994; Stott et al., 1990).
+The biogeographic ranges of subtropical to temperate terrestrial fauna and flora extended well into polar latitudes (Axelrod, 1984; Estes and Hutchison, 1980; Wolfe, 1980), and polar ice sheets were small or nonexistent.

 Several critical issues concerning the EECO need to be addressed.
-The first issue concerns the nature of climate variability during this period.
+The first concerns the nature of climate variability during this period.
 At present, not a single marine record details paleoceanographic or climatic variability of this interval on orbital timescales.
 As a result, the approximate duration of the EECO and climate stability during this period are unknown.
 The second issue concerns the origin of the EECO.
-Empirical and theoretical geochemical studies suggest that greenhouse gas levels were significantly higher, possibly six times that of preindustrial levels, at the peak of the EECO (Berner, 1991).
-These estimates are supported to some extent by climate modeling in which the observed EECO meridional thermal gradients could only be attained in simulations with greenhouse gas levels six to eight times those of preindustrial levels (Sloan and Rea, 1996) and are further supported by a boron isotope record that indicates unusually low pH for the Eocene surface ocean, consistent with high pCO2 (Fig. F6) (Pearson and Palmer, 2000).
+Empirical and theoretical geochemical studies suggest that greenhouse gas levels were significantly higher, possibly six times that of preindustrial levels, at the peak of the EECO (Berner, 1991; Pearson and Palmer, 2000).
+These estimates are supported to some extent by climate modeling in which the observed EECO meridional thermal gradients could only be attained in simulations with greenhouse gas levels six to eight times those of the present (Sloan and Rea, 1996) and are further supported by a boron isotope record that indicates unusually low pH for the Eocene surface ocean, consistent with high pCO2 (Fig. F6) (Pearson and Palmer, 2000).
 The third issue concerns the underlying mechanism for driving changes in greenhouse gas levels.
-Why did CO2 levels increase in the early Eocene?
+Why did $CO_2$ levels increase in the early Eocene?
 Was the rate of mantle outgassing higher as suggested by geochemical models (Berner et al., 1983; Schrag, 2002)?
 If so, was the dissolved carbon content of the ocean higher than that of the present (Walker et al., 1981)?
-Constraints on the CCD and lysocline depths and their depth changes on orbital timescales might provide insight into these and related questions.
+Constraints on the CCD and lysocline depths and their depth changes on orbital timescales might provide insight into this and related questions.

-Paleocene/Eocene Thermal Maximum
+Paleocene-Eocene Thermal Maximum

 In terms of rate and degree of warming, the PETM is unprecedented in Earth's history.
 Isotope records suggest that at 55 Ma the deep ocean and high-latitude surface waters warmed by 4° and 8°C, respectively, in a period of <40 k.y.
 (Fig. F7).
 This period of extreme warmth, which lasted <150 k.y., triggered profound changes in global precipitation and continental weathering patterns (e.g., Gibson et al., 1993; Kaiho et al., 1996; Robert and Kennett, 1994).
-The PETM also affected biota on a global scale, triggering rapid turnover of marine plankton (Kelly et al., 1996; Bralower, 2002), the largest mass extinction of deep-sea benthic foraminifers of the last 90 m.y.
-(Thomas and Shackleton, 1996; Thomas, 1990), and a rapid radiation of land mammals (Clyde and Gingerich, 1998; Koch et al., 1992; Rea et al., 1990).
+The PETM also affected biota on a global scale, triggering rapid turnover of planktonic organisms in the ocean (Kelly et al., 1996; Bralower, 2002), the largest mass extinction of deep-sea benthic foraminifers of the last 90 m.y.
+(Thomas and Shackleton, 1996; Thomas, 1990), and the most rapid radiation of land mammals (Clyde and Gingerich, 1998; Koch et al., 1992; Rea et al., 1990).